SegersIan/knowledge-base/software-architecture/topics/clean-architecture.md

 * Any `D > 0.1` is worth finding out why it's so far from the main sequence.

 #### Conclusion
-The metrics `A`, `I` and `D` are good guideliness to measure how well we comply with the Component coupling principles, but a metric is not a god.
-This is an arbitrary stand, they are imperfect, but they can be usefull.
+The metrics `A`, `I` and `D` are good guidelines to measure how well we comply with the Component coupling principles, but a metric is not a god.
+This is an arbitrary stand, they are imperfect, but they can be useful.